Back in the 80s, I was sharing a flat with an English girl called Carol who had a goldfish.

 It was even worse changing its water.
 The fish would frantically dodge my attempts to pick it up (to put it in a cup of water), and it would take me ages to catch it.
 I would get quite wet in the process as well.
 I was beginning to get really worried about presenting Carol with a dead fish upon her return.

 When I got right up to the bowl, I saw that it was still alive.
-I wondered why it didn’t dart around the fish bowl like it did when I went up to feed it the last time.
+I wondered why it didn’t dart around the fish bowl like it did when I went up to feed it on previous occasions.

 Then I realised that I was wearing an orange cagoule*.
 The little goldfish must’ve thought I was its mummy!